esl/MongooseIM/doc/developers-guide/Stanza-routing.md

 * `user_send_iq` for IQ (info/query) stanzas,
 * `user_send_xmlel` for other XML elements.

 Each hook can be handled by multiple modules subscribed to it.
-Those modules do various complementary tasks, like storing the message in an archive, sending carbon copies, checking the stanza against privacy lists etc. See [hooks description](../hooks_description/#hooks-called-for-session_established) for more information.
+Those modules do various complementary tasks, like storing the message in an archive, sending carbon copies, checking the stanza against privacy lists etc. It is possible for a handler to immediately stop routing at this point, preventing execution of any subsequent handlers or hooks.
+See [hooks description](../hooks_description/#hooks-called-for-session_established) for more information.

 ## 3. Message routing